 I can be a Christian and reject everything the Bible teaches-

 Nope.
 Nope and more nope.
 No one comes to faith automatically believing the “right way”.
-It is true all have to be taught.
+We all have to be taught.
 Growth and learning is a lifelong process.
-It is also true that there is some room for disagreement on some of the particulars of what the “right way” is.
+It is true there is some room for disagreement on some of the particulars of what the “right way” is.
 However, choosing to reject everything God says about Himself as well as what He has to say about sexuality, gender, right and wrong and true justice is basically just rejecting God.
 A person cannot reject God (and/or everything God says about Himself) and still be a Christian.
 Period.
 It just doesn’t work like that.

 Bible knowledge doesn’t matter-